Rakasiya

 Rakasiya is an old village in the Gaya district in the Indian state of Bihar.
 Located northwest of Manpur, it is approximately 3 km from the town of Tekari, towards Nimsar Dam.
 Rakasiya is on the bank of the Morhar river, and has a population of around 1500.

 The village has been very progressive right from the 1960s with some eminent freedom fighters and veteran politician such as Hardeo Narain Singh who hailed from this village.

-The village has a mix of all castes and creeds with a very good synergy between them, evident in that the entire village is under a common platform, the Gram Vikas Samiti (GVS), Rakasiya established in 2000, for improving the living conditions of the villagers.
-The Gram Vikas Samiti has been instrumental in:
+The village has a mix of castes and creeds as well as the Gram Vikas Samiti (GVS).
+Rakasiya was established in 2000, with the goal of improving the living conditions of the villagers.
+The Gram Vikas Samiti has been contributing in: